admarty/OpenCore-ISO/README.md

 Supports all Intel-based macOS versions — from **Mac OS X 10.4** to **macOS 26**.

+> [!TIP]
-**For AMD users:**
+> **For AMD users:**
 > Enjoy a true **vanilla macOS** experience with no kernel patches required for stable operation.

-> This is likely the best way to run macOS on AMD hardware while still retaining full hypervisor access for other VMs.
+> This is likely the best way to run macOS on AMD hardware while still retaining full hypervisor access to run other VMs.

 ---